contiv/vpp/docs/dev-guide/EVENT_LOOP.md

 the current event processing will continue.

-For update events which are defined to be reverted on failure, the Controller will call `Revert` method on all the handlers that already processed the event, but in the reverse order so that they can undo internal state changes.
+For update events which are defined to be reverted on failure, the Controller will call the `Revert()` method on all the handlers that already processed the event, but in the reverse order so that they can undo internal state changes.

-Event handlers are registered for event processing by listing them in the slice `EventHandlers` from the dependencies of the Controller plugin.
+Event handlers are registered for event processing by listing them in the slice `EventHandlers`, found among the dependencies of the Controller plugin.
 Remember that if plugin `B` depends on `A`, then `A` must be listed before `B`.
 For example, here is an excerpt from `main.go` of the Contiv agent, where all the dependency injection takes place:
 ```